What to Expect from End-of-Life Care

 These huge costs are often incurred in attempting to prolong a life when death is imminent, inevitable, and in some cases, even desired.
 After all, the terminally ill are often still suffering from the emotional and physical pain that comes with the underlying disease.
 And as modern medicine becomes better at sustaining the terminally ill, it may be unnecessarily prolonging the inevitable.

-Although the majority of Americans state they’d prefer to die at home, about 75% pass away in a hospital or nursing home.
-What this means for healthy young Americans is that the decisions about end-of-life care should not be put off.
+Plus, the majority of Americans state that they’d prefer to die at home, yet about 75% pass away in a hospital or a nursing home.
+So for those who want to have a comfortable time living the tail end of his/her life in relatively peace, it means that end-of-life care should not be put off.

 Here’s what you need to know about end-of-life care, so that you can be prepared to make decisions for yourself and your family members when the time comes.